ViaXLabs/tools/hygiene/README.md

 ## Example Directory Layout

-For example, your directory structure might look like:
+Suppose your directory structure is as follows:

 ```
 .